Pre-conference: The Policy Toolbox: tools for policy engagement in public health (TOOL)

 Organised by

-EUPHAnxt, EUPHA sections Public health politics and policy, Public health economics and Public health epidemiology.
+EUPHAnxt, EUPHA Public health politics and policy section, EUPHA Public health economics sectin and EUPHA Public health epidemiology section.
 Co-organised by EuroNet, Sciensano

 Background